bethanyhgardner/gender-bias-names/analysis/exp4_analysis_ratings.md

     ## GndRC:C1:IC  0.019
     ## GndRC:C2:IC -0.087 -0.074

 - No main effect of Importance like there was for other ratings

 - Interaction with Name Gender Rating: stronger effect of Importance rating for more feminine names

+-   Interaction with Name Gender Rating: stronger effect of Importance rating for more feminine names